Quetzal-framework/quetzal-CoaTL/docs/5-tutorials.md

 - Spatial heterogeneity: Rasters divide a geographical space into cells identified by their row and column coordinates.
 - Temporal heterogeneity: Rasters have a depth, meaning multiple bands (layers) that are utilized to model the temporal dimension.

-When reading a variable using the from_file() function, there are a few considerations to keep in mind:
+When reading a variable using the `from_file`() function, there are a few considerations to keep in mind:

 1. You need to decide on the raster template argument `time_type`.
 In most cases, it would be an integer representing a band mapped to a year (e.g., 2023 for the latest band).
 However, you can opt for a more complex type such as a time period (e.g., 7000–3000 BCE).
 2. Keep in mind that duplicating identical bands is unnecessary and can make the raster bulky.
 Instead, you can virtualize repeated bands using the VRT (Virtual Dataset) format.
+See the Python **Quetzal-CRUMBS** helper library to do so.
 3. There are multiple ways to identify locations within a spatial grid, and the choice depends on the specific usage context.
 The `quetzal::geography::raster` interface allows for switching between them:
   - `lonlat` or `latlon`: Decimal longitude and latitude values, which may or may not fall within the spatial extent of the grid.
-Genetic samples and other user inputs will generally use these real-world coordinate formats and may require projection into a location_descriptor.
+Genetic samples and other user inputs will generally use these real-world coordinate formats and may require projection into a `location_descriptor`.
   - `colrow` or `rowcol:` The most intuitive way to index the cells of a grid.
   - `location_descriptor`: A one-dimensional index representing the grid cells.
 It can be thought of as mapping 0 to the top-left cell (grid origin) and width × height - 1 to the bottom-right cell.
 Since it's a simple integer, this 1D system is computationally efficient and designed for intensive simulations.
 Converting a `location_descriptor` to `latlon` or `lonlat` will provide the coordinates of the cell centroid.
 The `to_centroid` function is also available for this purpose.
 4. When reading the value of a variable at a specific location, it may or may not exist.
 In the latter case, it is considered a NA (Not Available) value, and an empty optional is returned.
 The actual representation of NA in the dataset can be obtained using the `NA()` function.